 Place a U-shaped ledge over the railing and put large, heavy pots (so they won’t blow away) on the ledge filled with tall plants.
 Be sure your railing will support the weight of the pots.
 A bird of paradise flanked with fiddle leaf fig plants (Fast Growing Trees) would block an unsightly view.
 They also make balcony railing plant boxes for multiple plants if you do not want to place them on the railing.

 hanging flower stands

 You can also purchase hanging flower stands for the railings.
 I suggest planting tall flowering plants; either all of the same kind or a variety.
-Be sure you choose a color pallette that complements your decor.
+Be sure you choose a color palette that complements your decor.

 Another choice is to use a minimal arched arbor the width of your balcony, placed from the exterior wall of the living space to the opposite railing or wall of the balcony.
 Pot some fast growing, climbing vines and place them where they’ll creep up the arbor.
 Trumpet vines, climbing roses and star jasmine fit the bill.
 If your climate is conducive to grapes, how about some grape vines!

 To liven up a drab concrete floor, place a weather resistant rug that would cover at least most of the balcony floor to hide the unsightly area.
 This softer feel is conducive to yoga and meditation and nice on the toes too!

 Adding tiles (I really like Moroccan tiles) to a concrete floor is always a pretty addition.
 However, this is not as easy as it looks.
 Below is a video explaining 5 important tips when tiling an exterior balcony, including the correct type of tile to use.
 I highly recommend you watch the video if you’re planning on tiling a balcony, and hire a professional for the installation.